piegope/doc/docs/en/kb/remote-desktop-manager/troubleshooting-articles/troubleshooting.md

 title: Troubleshooting
 ---
 ### Problem 1
-My mapped network drive(s) are not available when using run as administrator to launch {{ en.RDM }}
+My mapped network drive(s) are not available when using run as administrator to launch {{ en.RDM }}.
 ### Solution 1
 This is because of User Access Control (UAC), a built-in security layer of Windows.
 Effectively you are considered a different user with different preferences, the Mapped network drives being one such preference.

 In order to have the same mapped drives, you have a few options:

-1. Using an elevated command prompt, recreate the same mapped drive(s) using the NET USE {DRIVENAME} {SHARENAME} /PERSISTENT:YES command
+1. Using an elevated command prompt, recreate the same mapped drive(s) using the NET USE {DRIVENAME} {SHARENAME} /PERSISTENT:YES command.
 1. Modifying the registry to link connections between the accounts, see [https://support.microsoft.com/en-us/kb/937624](https://support.microsoft.com/en-us/kb/937624)
 ### Problem 2
 Could not load file or assembly "system.enterpriseservices.wrapper.dll or one of its dependencies".
 The system cannot find the path specified.